 Water Resource Plan.
 In 1996, the SNWA approved its first Water Resource Plan to outline the community's existing water resources and summarize projected demands.
-As with previous plans, the 2017 Water Resource Plan, approved by the SNWA Board in November 2017, provides a comprehensive overview of projected water demands in southern Nevada, as well as the water resources available to the SNWA to meet those demands over a 50-year planning horizon.
+As with previous plans, the 2018 Water Resource Plan, approved by the SNWA Board in November, 2018, provides a comprehensive overview of projected water demands in southern Nevada, as well as the water resources available to the SNWA to meet those demands over a 50-year planning horizon.
 In developing this plan, the SNWA considered a number of factors including potential impacts of continued drought and climate change on water resource availability, particularly Colorado River supplies, and the potential impacts of economic conditions, climate change, and water use patterns on long-term water needs.
 To address these factors, a scenario-based planning approach is used to represent future water resource needs under variable supply and demand conditions.
+See the caption "CERTAIN RISK FACTORS-Climate Change."

 Southern Nevada's water resources include a portfolio of permanent, temporary and future water resources.
-The SNWA's permanent resources are focused predominantly on the Colorado River, which accounts for approximately 90 percent of the water presently delivered to southern Nevadans.
+The SNWA's permanent resources are focused predominantly on the Colorado River, which accounts for approximately 90% of the water presently delivered to southern Nevadans.
 Specifically, permanent resources include the SNWA's 272,205 acre-feet Colorado River apportionment, the Nevada unused Colorado River apportionment of non-SNWA water users, Las Vegas Valley groundwater rights, Tributary Conservation Intentionally Created Surplus from Muddy and Virgin River surface water rights, Coyote Spring Valley Groundwater Imported Intentionally Created Surplus, and direct water reuse.
 Temporary resources take a variety of forms, but largely rely upon the Colorado River as a delivery mechanism.
-Temporary resources include water stored in the Arizona Groundwater Bank, California Water Bank, Southern Nevada Groundwater Bank, and Intentionally Created Surplus stored in Lake Mead.
-Intentionally Created Surplus resources include short-term Virgin and Muddy River leases and Brock Reservoir credits, among others.
+Temporary resources include water stored in the Arizona Water Bank, California Water Bank, Southern Nevada Groundwater Bank, and Intentionally Created Surplus stored in Lake Mead.
+Intentionally Created Surplus stored in Lake Mead, including Tributary Conservation and Imported Intentionally Created Surplus converted to storage credits and Brock Reservoir credits, among others.
 Some temporary resources are not available during shortage declarations.
 Future resources include supplies that are hydrologically independent of the river and projects producing water that can be conveyed through Lake Mead.
 These future water resources include the In-State Groundwater and Colorado River augmentation projects, transfers and exchanges such as ocean desalination (via exchange agreement), brackish desalination (via exchange agreement), and agricultural conservation.
-The Water Resource Plan approved in November 2017, indicates that additional water resources will be needed in approximately twenty to forty years or more.
+The Water Resource Plan approved in November, 2018, indicates that additional water resources will be needed in approximately twenty to forty years or more.